-Another story I wrote when I was in my twenties, as I started out with a young family.
-I soon discovered with this tale that as a writer some stories only resonate with a certain audience and, while many may find the following story slightly corny or simply won't get it, others will know exactly what I was aiming for and think it brilliant.
+A (very) short story I wrote when I was in my twenties, as I started out with a young family.
+While many may find the following story slightly corny or simply won't get it, others will know exactly what I was aiming for and think it brilliant.

 The hero stood before the summit of the worn and haggard old steps and let out a long, hard, resigned sigh.
 It was now time.
 She had thought about this moment for days now and the time had finally arrived.

 She knew that the task she was about to endeavour upon would be hard and she wasn’t sure she would have the strength left inside her to complete it, but it had to be done – and she was running out of time, before they came back.
 With doubt in her mind and weariness in her legs, she took one last breath of fresh air before transcending the first of the steps.

 Her clothes by now were dirty and loose and, in a couple of places, had been torn by the exploits and obstacles she had been forced to overcome since she started this journey just a short time ago, though it felt that several days had passed instead.

 Once into a steady rhythm the hero found it easier to mount the steps, which were laden with many traps and pitfalls along the way.
 As she made her way upwards she noticed, from the corner of her eye, the walls were decorated with many strange and dusty old pictures that appeared to vibrate with the colour that was within them.